sayyidkhan/algotuno_web/pages/api/stock/README.md

 - daily_hsp.ts
 - daily_hsp_all.ts
 - update_ml_prices.ts
+- get_ml_prices.ts
+- daily_ml_prices_all.ts

 #### NOTICE
-All endpoints expect an authorization key in the Headers of each request.
+Some endpoints expect an authorization key in the Headers of each request.
 The authorization key must be indicated in the Headers as "authorization" : "NEXT_PUBLIC_API_SECRET_KEY **INSERT SECRET KEY**"

 #### Usage
 ## add_stock.ts